tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

     ![Install New Mod](../images/Panacea-ModLoader/Install%20New%20Mod.png)

-3. In the `Add a new mod from Github` section, type in `KH2FM-Mods-Num/GoA-ROM-Edition`.
-This will download the GoA mod from its hosted Github repo
+3. In the `Add a new mod from GitHub` section, type in `KH2FM-Mods-Num/GoA-ROM-Edition`.
+This will download the GoA mod from its hosted GitHub repo
 	- You can find more mods posted in the KH2 Rando Discord Server [HERE](https://discord.com/channels/712837252279173150/975234023926399027)

     ![Install GoA ROM](../images/Panacea-ModLoader/Install%20GoA%20ROM.png)